datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 logging.basicConfig(filename='covid.log', format=log_format, level=logging.INFO)
 ```

 The first line is familiar; we are importing the module `logging`.
 Then, we defined the logging format, what we want to show for each log.
 This setting shows the log level, the time of execution, the message (the information usually coming from `print()`), and which module and line of code is currently running.
-The third line puts it all together, saying that we want to write the logs in the file `covid.log`, with the format we have defined above for all logs of level `INFO` or above.
-The log levels are as follows: `DEBUG`, `INFO`, `WARN`, `ERROR` and `CRITICAL`.
+The third line puts it all together, saying that we want to write the logs in the file `covid.log`, with the format we have defined above for all logs of level `INFO` or higher.
+The log levels are as follows: `DEBUG` (lowest), `INFO`, `WARN`, `ERROR` and `CRITICAL` (highest).
 Thus, the above set would show all logs but `DEBUG`.

 Let's make use of these logs.
 In `covid.py`, we have two `print()` statements to show what went wrong for a failed HTTP request.
 At the top of the file, import the logging module.
 We do not need any configuration, as we already set up the logger in `main.py`.
 Then, replace the two `print()` statement with logs; for instance, replace: